Eatham532/Software-Engineering-HSC-Textbook/docs/Year12/ProgrammingForTheWeb/Chapter-11-Web-foundations-and-data-transmission/Section-03-Web-protocols-ports-and-secure-transport-concepts/index.md

 ## Why it matters

-!!! builds-on "Builds on"
-    This section builds on [11.2 How data moves on the internet (packets, IP, DNS, protocols)](../Section-02-How-data-moves-on-the-internet-packets-IP-DNS-protocols/index.md).

 When you build web applications, understanding security protocols helps you protect user data and build trustworthy systems.
 SSL/TLS encryption, certificates, and authentication form the foundation of web security that users rely on every day.